habuka036/wakame-vdc-wiki/meta/Install_ReText.md

-# Installing ReText on CentOS 6  :q
+# Installing ReText on CentOS 6

-## IMPORTANT USE "make altinstall" to install Python 3.3
+## IMPORTANT USE "make altinstall" when  installing Python 3.3
 ### Install Python 3.x

 ```